 - Ecstasy or MDMA

 - Psychedelic Psilocybin or Mushrooms

-Due to very strict sentencing, an arrest for a dangerous drug crime in Arizona can be a very frightening, and potentially life-damaging, experience.
-If you find yourself arrested or charged with any kind of dangerous drug crime in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
+Due to very strict sentencing, an arrest for a dangerous drug crime in Phoenix can be a very frightening, and potentially life-damaging, experience.
+If you find yourself arrested or charged with any kind of dangerous drug crime in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 Penalties for Dangerous Drug Crimes

-If you are a first time offender, and are arrested for a dangerous drug crime in Arizona, the following penalties can apply (A.R.S.
+If you are a first time offender, and are arrested for a dangerous drug crime in Phoenix, the following penalties can apply (A.R.S.
 13-3407):

 - Possession or use of a dangerous drug is a class 4 felony punishable by up to 3.75 years in prison

 - Possession of a dangerous drug with the intent to sell is a class 2 felony punishable by up to 12.5 years in prison

 - Possession of chemicals or equipment to manufacture a dangerous drug is a class 3 felony punishable by up to 8.75 years in prison

 - Manufacturing a dangerous drug is a class 2 felony punishable by up to 12.5 years in prison